danimfernandes/tkgwv2/README.md

-You can access the support files for the genome-wide approach and also for 1240K data from here: https://drive.google.com/drive/folders/1Aw-0v_7CUorHJOLpCJ0QVCwEdH43HlO4?usp=sharing
+You can access support files to run TKGWV2 from genome-wide BAM files and from 1240K data from here: https://drive.google.com/drive/folders/1Aw-0v_7CUorHJOLpCJ0QVCwEdH43HlO4?usp=sharing